 Train-the-trainer approach: MVP by nature is a train-the-trainer type model.
 School development officers were trained by an individual experienced in training and implementation from Scotland, they then trained the teachers and mentors, and mentors deliver the same programme to mentees.
 MYA development officers saw this as an opportunity to create a sustainable approach to programme delivery within schools.
-Specifically that when mentees entered Key Stage 4 they could undertake the mentor training and deliver the programme to a new cohort of mentees in Key Stage 3, whilst mentors experienced in delivering the programme may be able to support the delivery of the mentor training to these former mentees "every time a year group gets into year 10 they already know about MVP and they might want to be mentors so they then get trained up and then every time we go to get like a new year seven it just continues and then if those mentors from year 10 are in the school till year 11 they might not always be mentors they might just be helping us train the new mentors."
+The expectation is that trained school staff will be able to continue to support implementation of the programme in the future, with minimal support and involvement from the school development officers.
+This would include the training of any new cohorts of mentors.
+The majority of staff participating in the staff survey agreed with the statements: 'I would like to see the MVP programme continue to be delivered in my school' (100%; n=5) and 'I would feel confident training new cohorts of mentors and supporting them to implement the MVP programme in the future' (80%; n=4).
+However this was a small sample and further research is needed to understand if and how, school staff continue to support the implementation of MVP in the next academic year.
+One suggestion to streamline the process of training new mentors was that when mentees entered Key Stage 4 they could undertake the mentor training and deliver the programme to a new cohort of mentees in Key Stage 3, whilst mentors experienced in delivering the programme may be able to support the delivery of the mentor training to these former mentees - "every time a year group gets into year 10 they already know about MVP and they might want to be mentors so they then get trained up and then every time we go to get like a new year 7 it just continues and then if those mentors from year 10 are in the school till year 11 they might not always be mentors they might just be helping us train the new mentors."